About the Journal

 (d) publishable (subject, where applicable, to editorial adjustments in line with formatting guidelines).

-Except in the last case, the outcome is communicated to the author by the Editorial Office, with full respect for reviewer anonymity.
-A favorable decision presupposes an overall assessment of “good” quality, corresponding to a total score of at least 15, with no score of “1” and no more than two scores of “2”.
+Except in case (d), the outcome is communicated to the author while preserving reviewer anonymity.
+A positive decision requires an overall rating of at least “good” (minimum total score of 15, with no score of 1 and no more than two scores of 2).

-Confidentiality - Reviewers and members of the Editorial Board, Scientific Committee, and Editorial Staff undertake to strictly observe confidentiality regarding the content of evaluation forms and expressed judgments, including after the publication of the contribution.
+Confidentiality - Reviewers and members of the Editorial Board, Scientific Committee, and Editorial Staff undertake to maintain strict confidentiality regarding evaluation forms and judgments, including after publication.

 Binding Nature